HTRMC/Zerith/README.md

 > **Mesh Shader Rewrite**
 > Zerith is a complete rewrite of the [original engine](https://github.com/HTRMC/Zerith-Old), now utilizing **mesh shaders** instead of the traditional vertex/fragment pipeline.
-> This modern approach allows for significantly more efficient and scalable rendering—especially suited for voxel-based environments.
+> This modern approach allows for significantly more efficient and scalable rendering.

 ## Current Features
 - Vulkan rendering pipeline